COS301-SE-2020/SCUBAMATE/README.md

         <br>
         - Domain Model
         <br>
-        - Insert data
+        - Lambda function for retrieval of Dive Types and Dive Sites
         <br>
-        - Insert data
+        - Designed and Implemented the DynamoDB database
         <br>
-        - Insert data
+        - Error checking for retrieval of Dive History
         <br>
         - Insert data
         <br>